PowerCommands/PowerCommands2022/Docs/PowerCommands Design Principles And Guidlines.md

  The PowerCommands.Configuration component has generic support for reading and writing object as YAML and that format should always be used for configuration files.
 ## <a name='Configurationcouldbesharedbyclients'></a>Configuration could be shared by clients
 The main configuration should be named PowerCommandsConfiguration.yaml and be a valid YAML file, it could be shared by many clients residing in the same directory.
-In such cases they should support the identical configuration structure otherwise there could be trouble, most propably some Console client won´t start.
+In such cases they should support the identical configuration structure otherwise there could be trouble, most probably some Console client won´t start.

 # Documentation
 ## <a name='UseMarkdownformat'></a>Use Markdown format